yunusparvezkhan/adprava/README.md

 # Developer's Instructions
 ### Commit conventions
 This project uses the `Delta Commits Convention`.
-This convention is under development, and this repository is one of pioneer projects to use this convention.
+This convention is under development, and this repository is one of the pioneer projects to use this convention.
 A detailed documentation about this convention would be live on [YPK Org](https://github.com/ypkorg/Delta-Commits-Convention).

 ### How to report issue